 I’m utterly sick of iron-on decals…they impart a heavy, stiff feel to your fabric and leave a shiny residue that screams “I ironed this on!”
 Fabric paints stiffen up the fabric and don’t work well with a watercolor-style effect, catching the fabric as you paint and refusing to be thinned with water.
 I’d love to go with screenprinting for the natural look but something like this would require multiple screens and be a fairly difficult process to do at home.
 So what to do?

-, designed to overcome all the traditional obstacles to transferring designs to fabric.
+Enter Ink Effects, a new line of products from DecoArt, designed to overcome all the traditional obstacles to transferring designs to fabric.
 You just paint your design on – get this: regular white paper – and then whip out your iron and iron what you painted onto your shirt.
 A perfect transfer, in slightly more-muted colors, with absolutely no stiffening or shininess to the fabric.
 Revolutionary!
-So if you’re interested, here’s how to make your very own DIY Painted Kitten T-Shirt
+So if you’re interested, here’s how to make your very own DIY Painted Kitten T-Shirt:

 tee in your choice of color (white will show the most contrast to the Ink Effects paint) / piece of plain white paper to paint on + an extra plain piece for ironing / Deco Art Base Spray (if you’re using a t-shirt made up of 30% or more cotton) / DecoArt Ink Effects colors

 Tools: paintbrush/es / iron / ironing board / bowl for water / surface protecting sheets (optional)